Reimbursement for Tests with the OCULUS Keratograph 5M (OCULUS)

 Q Does Medicare cover Zernike and Fourier analysis?

-A No. This is refractive in nature, although it exceeds the familiar sphere, cylinder and axis that is commonly found in refraction (CPT 92015); it is additive with the basic service, and deserves an additional charge.
-Within the Medicare program, refraction is not a covered service.
+A No. These are refractive in nature; although they exceed the familiar sphere, cylinder and axis that is commonly found in refraction (CPT 92015).
+Refraction is not covered by Medicare.
+Nonetheless, they are additive with the basic service, and deserve an additional charge.

 Q Does Medicare cover contact lens fitting?